Helping you heal

 What we treat

-Our Comprehensive Wound Care Clinic offers outpatient care for any number of wound issues.
+Our Wound Care Clinic offers outpatient care for any number of wound issues.
 We treat many patients with pressure ulcers, complications from diabetes, and vascular wounds, including wounds related to peripheral arterial disease and venous stasis disease.
 Some other common wounds and related issues include infection, healing after surgery, or radiation therapy side effects.

 Hyperbaric Oxygen Therapy